What Does "SMH" Stand For? This Text Abbreviation Is Strangely Useful

-In today's age of tech addiction, the mighty English language has been dwindled down to communicating in acronyms and emojis.
+In today's age of tech addiction, the mighty English language has been dwindled down to communicating in text slang and emojis.
 And it's hard to keep up.
-Everyone knows what LOL and BRB mean, but every day new ones pop up on your phone and in your social media feed, leaving you feeling old and out-of-touch.
-Like, did you know that BAE stands for "before anyone else" and not just a lazy version of "baby"?
-Or that IMHO can alternately stand for "In My Humble Opinion" or "In My Honest Opinion"?
-And here you were thinking that flammable and inflammable were hard to grasp.
-And one acronym that constantly pops up and befuddles people is "SMH."
+Everyone knows what "LOL" and "BRB" mean, but it seems like new acronyms are popping up everyday on your phone and in your social media feed, leaving you feeling out-of-touch.
+For instance, did you know that "BAE" stands for "before anyone else" and is not just a lazy version of "baby"?
+Or that "IMHO" can alternately stand for "in my humble opinion" or "in my honest opinion"?
+Lately, you may have found yourself wondering what "SMH" means; fortunately, we're here to clear up the confusion.